GoogleCloudPlatform/functions-framework-dart/examples/raw_cloudevent/README.md

 This example demonstrates writing a function to handle a CloudEvent.

-CloudEvent function handlers don't return a response to send to the event producter.
+CloudEvent function handlers don't return a response to send to the event producer.
 They generally perform some work and print output for logging.

 The basic shape of the function handler looks like this: